 I can absolutely see ways in which such a device could be helpful.

-Might even want one in a car that I were to uh that I would want to purchase.
+Might even want one in a car that I would want to purchase.

-Uh it would back up my story if I'm a good driver, it would back up my story, and in the case of I've got some crazy person saying I did this, the black box would prove otherwise, and the black box would thus be my friend.
+And in the case, if I've got some crazy person saying I did this, the black box would prove otherwise and the black box would thus be my friend.

 But I'll tell you what's not my friend.

-If this is something that the public demands in their cars, the black box, oh makers will start installing them.
+If this is something that the public demands in their cars, the black box, oh, automakers will start installing them.

-If you want to drive around in something that weighs, you know, four, ten hundred and get seventy-five miles per gallon, good for you.
+If you want to drive around in something that weighs, you know, 1,400 pounds and gets 75 miles per gallon, good for you.

 Congratulations.

-But if you want a big honking pickup that gets about twelve MPG, you also have that right.
+But if you want a big honking pickup that gets about 12 mpg, you also have that right.

 Government telling automakers the mileage their cars and trucks must get.